UPPMAX/UPPMAX-documentation/docs/naiss/swestore.md

   - Swestore
   - dCache
   - HPC
-  - center
+  - centre
   - centre
 ---

 # Swestore

-Swestore is a NAISS HPC center hosting the storage system called 'dCache'.
+Swestore is a NAISS HPC centre hosting the storage system called 'dCache'.

 This is the information from SUPR: